 Emergency and Critical Care Services at Pawtown

 During business hours, Pawtown is fully equipped to handle most emergency and critical care situations affecting dogs and cats.
 Our clinic maintains IV fluids, oxygen therapy, and medications for immediate stabilization.
-We perform in-house diagnostics including blood panels and digital x-rays so we can assess your pet’s condition quickly without sending samples offsite and waiting for results.
+We perform in-house diagnostics including blood panels and digital x-rays so we can assess your pet’s condition quickly without sending samples offsite and waiting on outside labs.

 Emergency Situations Common to Central Oregon